 Indian subcontinent’s attempt towards providing its population with clean drinking water and hygienic living conditions witnessed its inception prior to independence.
 In the post-independence period, the attempts were given statutory mandate through Directive Principles of State Policy (DPSP) and First Five Year Plans (1951-1956).
 The attempts received further push during the First International Decade for Clean Drinking Water also known as the First International Water and Sanitation Decade, 1981-1990, setup by the United Nations.
-It was during this period of time when India’s first nationwide sanitation programme, Central Rural Sanitation Programme (CRSP), was launched in 1986 by Ministry of Rural Development.
-Since then several notable programs such as; The Accelerated Rural Water Supply Programme, Rajiv Gandhi National Drinking Water Mission, Total Sanitation Campaign (1999) and the ongoing Swachh Bharat Mission have been implemented stressing on provision of clean drinking water and sanitation facilities.
+It was during this period of time when India’s first nationwide sanitation programme, the Central Rural Sanitation Programme (CRSP), was launched in 1986 by the Ministry of Rural Development.
+Since then several notable programs such as; The Accelerated Rural Water Supply Programme, Rajiv Gandhi National Drinking Water Mission, Total Sanitation Campaign (1999) and the ongoing Swachh Bharat Mission have been implemented stressing on the provision of clean drinking water and sanitation facilities.

-While the move might be considered as restructuring government’s share in social spending through pooling in corporate resources, one also needs to analyse the present mechanisms in place to effectively evaluate the impact planned interventions have caused.
-With a 27 per cent hike in spending, one should expect a proportional hike in accountability and cost-effectiveness of the programmes.
+While the move might be considered as restructuring the government’s share in social spending through pooling in corporate resources, one also needs to analyse the present mechanisms in place to effectively evaluate the impact planned interventions have caused.
+With a 27 percent hike in spending, one should expect a proportional hike in accountability and cost-effectiveness of the programmes.
 While there has been much ado on the implementation efficacy of an intervention, one hardly witnesses a debate on the monitoring and evaluation methodology involved in the operational cycle.
 An absence of such debates disturbs the delicate praxis between policy and implementation.

-The field of water, sanitation and hygiene requires a similar intervention by tailoring an index for itself.
+The field of water, sanitation, and hygiene requires a similar intervention by tailoring an index for itself.
 The results of such an index would go a long way in defining the course of programme implementation.
 Inter-state results can be developed and ranked, as well as disaggregated across smaller geographical units.
-In the event of a state getting a lower score, one can identify the exact construct in which the state has performed poorly, as thus would require additional support.
+In the event of a state getting a lower score, one can identify the exact construct in which the state has performed poorly, as this would require additional support.
 To add a window of accountability, the report card (hardly a page or two) can be presented to the beneficiaries for larger dissemination of information.
 The emerging result would be easy to comprehend yet powerful.